Sign up to our Newsletter

 The most important consideration to ask yourself is why you want to go to law school.
 This will be the first step in understanding what the value of law school is for you.

 While most students go to law school to become practicing lawyers, there are many reasons why someone who doesn’t want to be a lawyer might pursue this path.
-Whether you want to work as a jury consultant, paralegal or a bailiff, there are many careers in law for you to choose from.
+Whether you want to work as a jury consultant, paralegal, or bailiff, there are many careers in law for you to choose from.

 Going to law school is also valuable in terms of employability.
-Employers may be more keen to hire you after completing a law degree–especially in business, politics, communications, and more.
+Employers may be more keen to hire you after completing a law degree—especially in business, politics, communications, and more.
+This is one of the major pros of law school—it looks great on your resume!

 Regardless of your aspirations, you will need to consider what you’re passionate about, the employment outcomes you want, your lifestyle, what kind of change you want to make, and how you plan on making that change.